pachoning/bigmds/README.md

   - Interpolation MDS.

-The main idea of these methods is based on partitioning the dataset into small pieces, where classical methods can work. *Fast MDS* was developed by *Yang, T., J. Liu, L. McMillan, and W. Wang (2006)*, whereas *divide-and-conquer MDS* and *interpolation MDS* were developed by *Delicado P. and C. Pachón-García (2021).*
+The main idea of these methods is based on partitioning the dataset into small pieces, where classical methods can work. *Fast MDS* was designed by *Yang, T., J. Liu, L. McMillan, and W. Wang (2006)*, whereas *divide-and-conquer MDS* and *interpolation MDS* were designed by *Delicado P. and C. Pachón-García (2021).*

 To obtain more information, please read this